connectrpc/conformance/docs/configuring_and_running_tests.md

 configurations is discouraged.
 It should instead be possibly to correctly filter the set of tests to run just based on config YAML files.

+One reason one might need to use `--skip` in a CI configuration is if a bug in the implementation under test causes the client or server to crash or to deadlock.
+Since such bugs could prevent the conformance suite from ever completing successfully (even if such tests are marked as "known failing"), it may be necessary to temporarily skip them in CI until those bugs are fixed.

 ## Configuring CI

 The easiest way to run conformance tests as part of CI is to do so from a container that has the